Hitoshi Yamakawa

 Hitoshi Yamakawa (山川 均, Yamakawa Hitoshi; 20 December 1880 – 23 March 1958) was a Japanese socialist intellectual, activist, and theorist.
 He was a central figure in the early Japanese socialist movement and a co-founder of the first Japanese Communist Party in 1922.
 After breaking with the party a year later, he became the leader of the Rōnō-ha (Labor-Farmer Faction), a dissident group of Marxist thinkers who challenged the Comintern's thesis that Japan required a two-stage revolution.

 Born in Kurashiki into a family that had lost its wealth and status, Yamakawa developed a strong anti-authoritarian streak and a sense of social alienation during his youth.
 After dropping out of Dōshisha, a Christian school where he was first exposed to socialist ideas, he was imprisoned for lèse-majesté in 1900.
 This experience proved transformative, and he emerged a dedicated revolutionary.

 Yamakawa joined the Japan Socialist Party in 1906 and, under the influence of Kōtoku Shūsui, became a leading advocate of anarcho-syndicalism.
 Following another prison term after the Red Flag Incident of 1908 and a period of withdrawal, he returned to activism in 1916.
-The Russian Revolution led him to embrace Marxism–Leninism, and in 1922 he helped establish the Japanese Communist Party.
+The Russian Revolution led him to embrace Leninism, and in 1922 he helped establish the Japanese Communist Party.
 He developed the doctrine of "Yamakawaism," which called for a mass-based, legal proletarian party rather than a small, secretive vanguard, leading to the dissolution of the first JCP in 1924.
 In 1927, he led the Rōnō-ha in a definitive split from the JCP, initiating the highly influential "Japanese capitalism debate".
 Yamakawa and his faction argued that Japan was an advanced capitalist country requiring a direct, one-stage socialist revolution, a position that placed them in direct opposition to both the JCP and the Comintern.

 After World War II, he helped establish the Socialist Association (Shakai-shugi Kyōkai (社会主義協会)), which became a powerful left-wing force within the new Japan Socialist Party.
 He remained a major figure in the socialist movement until his death in 1958.